DataOceanLab/CPTS-223-Examples/README.md

 4. Ask cmake to build the project: `cmake --build build`  After this, you will see the executable program in the `build` folder
 5. Run the executable program.
 For example, `./build/CPTS_223_CMake_Example`

-If anything strange happens during the compilation, you can simply delete the `build` folder and see whether the problem is gone: `rm build`
+If anything strange happens during the compilation, you can simply delete the `build` folder and see whether the problem is gone: `rm -r build`

+## Compile in an IDE

+Use an IDE such as CLion to open the example directory (the one contains the CMakeLists.txt) and run it in the IDE

 ## Use GitHub Action to auto-compile your build